Giant Drag: 2014–present

 In March 2014, the band released the EP Band Car, also via Bandcamp.

-In 2020, while Hardy was quarantined for COVID-19 restrictions in London prior to shooting the horror film Dashcam, in which starred, she recorded Giant Drag's third studio album at The Libertines' recording studio, The Albion Rooms, alongside another secret project.
+In 2020, while Hardy was quarantined for COVID-19 restrictions in London prior to shooting the horror film Dashcam, in which she starred, she recorded Giant Drag's third studio album at The Libertines' recording studio, The Albion Rooms, alongside another secret project.
 The material was recorded with Jamie Reynolds, formerly of the English rock group Klaxons.
 Commenting on the recording, Hardy stated: "I think I was an idiot savant before, or just an idiot – I'm not sure.
 I could write songs but I wasn't really invested.
 I was always really sedated, taking a lot of pills and whatnot.
 Now I'm very present and I know what I'm doing for the first time."

 In 2021, the band independently issued the EPs Lemona and Swan Song as a joint release on vinyl for the first time.
 In June 2022, the band, featuring Hardy and drummer Collin Deatherage, released the track "Devil Inside", which had previously been recorded for their EP Band Car; the track was featured as a promotional single for the horror film Dashcam (2021), in which Hardy starred.